Vishal-Bhujbal/All_vehicle_models/Readme.md.md

 * f\_updated\_seven\_DOF\_vehicle\_model: Added suspension displacement due to aerodynamic downforce in previous aerodynamic model added saturation to omega as a substitution to the powertrain limits(omega saturated to 47.5 m/sec).

+* f\_updated\_vehicle\_model: Subsystem wise loading of parameters for better user experience in the app.
+Changes were made in codes of matlab function accordingly.